 If the case was correctly decided, this could have a positive effect, as ICANN would need to improve its policies to meet its goals while avoiding a violation of law.

 If the case was wrongly decided, this could have a negative effect, (a) undermining credibility in the law or venue, and (b) forcing ICANN to change policies that were, in fact, legal.

+ICANN will have the right to appeal the case, and the appeals court may reverse the lower court decision.

+Following an adverse decision, ICANN will have the option to appeal the case.
+Assuming that ICANN does not appeal or exhausts its appeals, ICANN will need to comply with the judgment.
+If the judgment found that ICANN’s policy violated the ICANN Bylaws or applicable law, ICANN would need to change the policy to comply with the iCANN Bylaws or applicable law.
+Similarly, if the court found that ICANN’s operation of its policies in this instance was inconsistent with ICANN’s policies (assuming that this gave rise to a cause of action in the first place), ICANN would need to change its actions in this instance in order to be consistent with its policies.

+Some might argue that this is inconsistent with ICANN's role as an organization with global responsibilities (for key Internet resources) because the legality of ICANN’s actions will be determined in this instance using the laws of one country.

 b.
 ICANN’s accountability mechanisms?

 This would have a positive influence on ICANN’s accountability, as the plaintiff was able to challenge ICANN’s actions and seek to hold it accountable.

+Having ICANN accountable to other governing laws might actually bring additional accountability, for instance related to privacy.

 c.
 The resolution of disputes (including this dispute)?

-The governing law could influence the case, as the law of another jurisdiction could (a) view ICANN’s policies or actions differently, (b) have different burdens of proof, (c) have different standards of review of ICANN’s actions, (d) have different remedies, (e) have different causes of action, or (f) have different rules on who pays.
+The governing law could influence the case, as the law of any particular jurisdiction could (a) view ICANN’s policies or actions differently, (b) have different burdens of proof, (c) have different standards of review of ICANN’s actions, (d) have different remedies, (e) have different causes of action, or (f) have different rules on who pays.

 These could influence the outcome of the hypothetical case, the type of redress, and the financial burden of bringing (or defending) the case.

+To the extent ICANN’s policies and actions are generally consistent with the governing law , this would tend to make the outcome more predictable.
+Conversely, if the governing law was sharply different from the legal considerations taken into account by ICANN in adopting policies and taking action, the outcome would be less predictable.
+Since many of the laws of most jurisdictions are fairly similar (due to common legal precedents, treaties, etc.), the difference between governing laws should not be overemphasized in the abstract.
+However, in any given scenario, the specific laws being applied could be quite different depending on jurisdiction (e.g., libel law).

-Assuming US jurisdiction, to the extent ICANN’s policies and actions are generally consistent with US law, this would tend to make the outcome more predictable.
-The burden of proof would likely be “preponderance of the evidence,” both money damages and equitable relief (changing actions) would be available, and each party would bear their own costs.
+Assuming US governing law is applied, the burden of proof would likely be “preponderance of the evidence,” both money damages and equitable relief (changing actions) would be available, and each party would bear their own costs.

 The venue could influence the case, as a different venue could (a) choose to apply a different governing law, (b) cost less (or more), (c) have different burdens of proof, (d) have different remedies, (e) have different rules on who pays, (f) have different approaches to transparency, (g) have different approaches to appeals, (h) have different evidentiary standards, (i) be more or less predictable, (j) be quicker (or slower), or (k) take place in a different language.